BrianBelhumeur/node-express-json-rpc2/README.md

     	});
     });

+### Success Responses

+To respond successfully, simpy pass in an object with a key of 'result' and whatever value you want to respond with:

+    respond({ result: [ 'Success!' ] });

+And your response will go out as:

+    {
+    	"jsonrpc": "2.0",
+    	"result": [ "Success!" ],
+    	"id": XXX // id will match the ID of the request }

+### Error Responses

-The middleware provides standard error codes and messages defined by the [JSON-RPC version 2 spec](http://www.jsonrpc.org/specification)
+The middleware provides standard error codes and messages defined by the [JSON-RPC version 2 spec](http://www.jsonrpc.org/specification).
 You can reference error codes by using built-in variable names.
-For example, you may:
+For example, you may respond with just the error code:

     respond(jsonrpc.INVALID_REQUEST);

+or with an error object:

+    respond({ error: { code: jsonrpc.INVALID_REQUEST, message: "Invalid Request" } });

 And your response will go out as: